itsdavide/behavioral-portfolio/README.md

 # behavioral-portfolio
+Optimization code for the paper:

+A. Cinfrignini, D. Petturiti, B. Vantaggi (2024).
-Behavioral dynamic portfolio selection in a binomial market with S-shaped utility and epsilon-contaminations
+Behavioral dynamic portfolio selection with S-shaped utility and epsilon-contaminations.

 # Requirements
 The code has been tested on Python 3.10 with the following libraries: